JamesMHarmon/optima/DEVLOG.md

 12-23-19: model 452 - Raised moving window size from 225k to 300k, lowered sample rate from 0.0512 to 0.0384

 12-26-19: model 550 - Updated to continuous game generation transition between nets

+Run-8

+Continuation of Run-7 model 550.

+01-##-20: model 1 - Increased train_batch_size from 512 to 1024.
+Add gating into pipeline.
+Add symmetries into generated board position training data.
+Add moves left head.
+Changed cpuct_init from 2.5 to 1.25.
+Fix issue where positions were sampled during taining on fast_visits.
+Upgrade net size from 64x5 to 96x8.